Techniques 22 min read

 print(m.group(1).replace(',', '')) # 1299.00

-Not every extraction needs a full scraper.
-When you just want a quick number off a page you're looking at — the total across a column of values, say — the browser console plus querySelectorAll is the fastest path.
-This is the modern take on an old utility for summing DOM element values.
+Not every extraction deserves a scraper.
+When you want one number off a page you are already looking at, the console beats writing code.
+This is the modern take on an old utility for summing DOM element values, and three things have changed since it was written.

-Suppose a page lists hotel counts per country in <span class="hotel-num"> elements and you want the grand total.
-Open DevTools (F12, or Cmd+Option+I on macOS), go to the Console, and run:
+Suppose a page lists hotel counts per country in <span class="hotel-num">.
+Open DevTools with F12 or Cmd+Option+I, go to the Console, and run:

 javascript